cyan2k/llama.cpp/README.md

 Don't use this sampler when accuracy is important (although testing should be done, how much performance is actually getting lost).

+You find some text examples in the `xtc-examples` folder (t = threshold, p = probability, xtcchain = minimal xtcchain enabled, t and p = 0 is default llama.cpp and xtc deactivated)

 ## How to use it?

 First you need to build llama.cpp (good luck)